 United States v.
 Kolsuz

 United States v.
-Kolsuz involves the search of an iPhone under the so-called “border search” exception to the Fourth Amendment’s prohibition on warrantless searches and seizures.
+Kolsuz involved the search of an iPhone under the so-called “border search” exception to the Fourth Amendment’s prohibition on warrantless searches and seizures.

 In May 2016, a district court in Virginia ruled that agents could conduct “manual” searches of electronic devices at the border without suspicion, but that “reasonable suspicion” of criminal activity is required to conduct more invasive “forensic” searches.
-While the decision is consistent with the Ninth Circuit’s approach in United States v.
-Cotterman, the Brennan Center believes it does not go far enough in light of rapid advances in technology and the Supreme Court’s landmark decision in Riley v.
+While the decision was consistent with the Ninth Circuit’s approach in United States v.
+Cotterman, the Brennan Center believed it did not go far enough in light of rapid advances in technology and the Supreme Court’s landmark decision in Riley v.
 California, requiring a warrant to search a cell phone incident to arrest.

 The Brennan Center filed the brief in conjunction with the Electronic Frontier Foundation, Asian Americans Advancing Justice-Asian Law Caucus, the Council on American-Islamic Relations (CAIR) and CAIR affiliates in California, Florida, Missouri, New York, Ohio, and Dallas/Fort Worth, as well as the National Association of Criminal Defense Lawyers.